willis240/willis240.github.io/README.md

 **Needs Done:**
 - Work on the project

+## About Me

+Currently, I am a college student working toward a Bachelors Degree in Computer Science.
+Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.

 ### Off-Topic
 All things considered, writing what needs to be added to the website on the website is very meta